DinoChiesa/Apigee-Java-AWSV4-Signature/README.md

 This Java callout has no dependencies on the AWS SDK; instead it follows the described signature process in the AWS Documentation.

+There is a similar callout [available from micovery here](https://github.com/micovery/apigee-java-callout-aws-signature-v4).
+The main difference between that one and this one:

+* the microvery callout relies on the AWS Java SDK to compute the signatures.
+This is a larger JAR and it may pull in some other dependencies.
+Using this JAR may produce a "heavier" API proxy.

+* this callout here relies solely on the JRE to compute the required HMACs.
+There are no additional external dependencies.
+For that reason it may be lighter weight.

 ## License